Skip to main content

 Summary

-There’s two main steps to integrating Basic into your app.
-You’ll need to implement Basic Auth, and then you’ll be able to access the database CRUD APIs.
+There are two main steps to integrating Basic into your app: implement Basic Auth, then call the database APIs with the user’s access token.

 Basic Auth APIs guide